Legal Insights / Family Law / Overview of Adult Adoption in BC

 Who Can Adopt?

-For an adult adoption, the applicant must demonstrate that when the adult was a child, they lived with the applicant as a member of their family and was “maintained” (generally financially and emotionally supported) by the applicant until the adult became self-supporting or an adult.
+For an adult adoption, the court must be satisfied that the person, as a child, lived with the applicant as a member of the family and was maintained by the applicant until the person became self supporting or became an adult, and considers the reason for adoption to be acceptable.

 Who needs to consent?

-The consent must be freely given and without any form of coercion.
+The consent of the person being adopted must be freely given and without any form of coercion.

 What’s the Process?